-This legal regime provides for several controls: i) prior information; ii) licence; iii) prior communication; and iv) authorisation.
+This legal regime provides for several controls: prior information, licence, prior communication and authorisation.

 The prior information corresponds to a preliminary analysis of the feasibility of a given construction work.
 The prior information can also be used by an investor that is not the proprietor of the asset to ascertain what can be done in terms of construction works.